samwho/hmm/README.md

 Features `jrnl` has that `hmm` doesn't:

-- Encryption of your notes.
+- Encryption of your entries.
-- Ability to add notes at arbitrary points in the past.
+- Ability to add entries at arbitrary points in the past.
 - In-built notion of tags.
 - In-built notion of starring.
 - Ability to edit entries.